This post may contain affiliate links to Amazon. For more information, please read our Disclosure Policy.

 When you read articles about the benefits of drinking water, none of them tell you that it will ruin the life that you know.
+So I took the water challenge and decided I would be drinking nothing but water from this point forward.

 Let me back up and explain.